 In addition to the Capstone Certificate in Global Health Online application form, program applicants are required to submit a current resume and original transcripts from all post-secondary schools attended and to complete the UW-Madison application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: Global Health Online.

-Students who already hold an undergraduate certificate in Global Health from UW–Madison or have an undergraduate degree with a major in Global Health from UW-Madison are encouraged to contact the SMPH Office of Global Health to discuss options for advanced study.
+Applicants who have an undergraduate degree with a major in Global Health from UW-Madison are encouraged to contact the SMPH Office of Global Health to discuss options for advanced study.
 Please do not apply for the capstone certificate.

-Completion of eleven credits is required for the certificate, including ten core course credit requirements and one credit of global health field experience.
+Students must complete 11 credits for the certificate, including ten core course credit requirements and one credit of global health field experience.
 A description of the requirements is provided below.

 Core Course Requirements